 The Fund invests in foreign companies (mainly in U.S. dollars) and is subject to currency risk.
-The Fund does not hedge its currency risk exposure.
 However, the proportion of foreign investments is monitored daily.
-Certain mutual fund units also indirectly expose the Fund to currency risk.
+Certain investment fund units also indirectly expose the Fund to currency risk.

 The Fund's exposure to currency risk results from financial instruments denominated in U.S. dollars, and the impact on the net assets attributable to holders of redeemable units of an increase or a decrease of 5% of the exchange rate of the Canadian dollar compared to the U.S. dollar are as follows: